sean97260/CSC301_Winter2019/deliverables/iteration-01.plan.md

-# YOUR PRODUCT/TEAM NAME
+# LGBT Youth Line

 ## Process

 #### Roles & responsibilities

-##### Our Team Member Includes : Sean,Eva,Noke,carben,Cris,Zoe
+##### Team Member: Sean,Eva,Noke,carben,Cris,Zoe

-#####  Product management/Marketing: Zoe.
+Product management/Marketing: Zoe.
-* organize and arrange time, tracking progress of our product.
+  * Jobs: Organize and arrange time, tracking progress of our product.

-##### Software Engineer: Eva, Sean, Noke, Carben, Chris
+Software Engineer: Eva, Sean, Noke, Carben, Chris
-* Design/Coding and deploy our product.
+  * Jobs: Design/Coding and deploy our product.

-##### Three tech advantages:
+Three tech advantages:
   * All members are computer science major and familiar with Java/C etc.
   * All members good with programming.
   * All members can learn new languages very fast.

-##### Three tech disadvantages:
+Three tech disadvantages:
   * New to App design
   * Can not implement complex component
-*
+  * Not familiar with libraries.

 #### Team Rules
-Describe your team's working culture.

 Communications:
  * Everyday through slack to update our work with our team members.
  * We will be using slack and email to communicate with our partner.